Generalized Graph Manifolds, Residual Finiteness, and the Singer Conjecture: Higher Graph Manifolds Without Pure Pieces

 We define the Gromov minimal volume of $M$ to be

 \end{define}

 As stated in \cite{Gro99}, for each $n$ there is a constant $c_n$ with the following property: If $M^n$ is an $n$-dimensional, closed, aspherical manifold, then

 for all $i\geq 0$.
-In \cite{Gro99} Gromov outlines a proof of this fact under the assumption that $\pi_1(M)$ is residually finite.
+In \cite[Section 5.33]{Gro99} Gromov outlines a proof of this fact under the assumption that $\pi_1(M)$ is residually finite.
 See the paper by Sauer \cite{Sau09} for a proof of Equation \eqref{Sauer} without the residual finiteness assumption.
 In particular, the Singer conjecture holds true for aspherical manifolds with $MinVol=0$ (see Conjecture \ref{Singer}).
 Finally, we observe that if the fundamental group is residually finite then Fauser-Friedl-L\"oh prove an integral approximation theorem for the simplicial volume of higher graph manifolds without pure pieces, see Theorem 1.2 in \cite{Loh}.
-This interesting result can then be used to prove the vanishing of gradient invariants of higher graph manifolds without pure pieces (including $L^2$-Betti numbers), see Corollary 1.4 and Remark 1.5 in \cite{Loh}.
+This interesting result can then be used to prove the vanishing of gradient invariants of higher graph manifolds without pure pieces, see Corollary 1.4 and Remark 1.5 in \cite{Loh}.
+Gradient invariants are defined in \cite{Loh} as the normalization over finite coverings and finite index subgroups of several topological quantities.
+In the case of Betti numbers, this normalization process recovers the usual $L^2$-Betti numbers.
+For more details, see the Introduction in \cite{Loh}.

 We now provide a proof of the Singer conjecture (and Equation \eqref{Sauer}) for aspherical manifold with $MinVol=0$ and residually finite fundamental group.
 The proof is along the lines of the strategy employed in the proofs of Theorem \ref{real} and Theorem \ref{complex}.
 Even if this was already known thanks to the work of Gromov and Sauer, we think it is somewhat interesting to have yet another approach.